shoesareme/shoesareme.github.io/README.md

 My name is Jason Zhang and I am interested in mathematical logic.
 Contact me at teammcpro3@gmail.com.

 My full about me page is [here](https://shoesareme.github.io/aboutme).

+## News

+Here are some cool updates!

+## Latest News - Mathdash Contest

+I've made a [mathdash contest](https://mathdash.com/contest/boolean-alg-1)!
+It's unrated and the purpose is for fun.
+It's about boolean algebra :D

+## Archive

+An archive of all the past news can be found [here](https://shoesareme.github.io/news).